-- 3.1.1.The following are "prohibited items" under Section 550ZA(3) of the Education Act 1996 and Regulation 3 of the Schools (Specification and Disposal of Articles) Regulations (SI 2012 / 951): - knives or weapons, alcohol, illegal drugs and stolen items; - tobacco and cigarette papers, fireworks and pornographic images; - any article that a member of staff reasonably suspects has been, or is likely to be used: to commit an offence; or to cause personal injury to, or damage to the property of, any person (including the child)
+- 3.1.1.
+The following are "prohibited items" under Section 550ZA(3) of the Education Act 1996 and Regulation 3 of the Schools (Specification and Disposal of Articles) Regulations (SI 2012 / 951): - knives or weapons, alcohol, illegal drugs and stolen items; - tobacco and cigarette papers, fireworks and pornographic images; - any article that a member of staff reasonably suspects has been, or is likely to be used: to commit an offence; or to cause personal injury to, or damage to the property of, any person (including the child)

 3.2.
-Banned items1
+Banned items

 - 3.2.1.
 The academy has identified the following as banned items as it reasonably believes them to be likely to cause harm or disruption.

-- knives or weapons including items that have been modified to represent an object that could cause harm
+- knives and weapons

-- Alcohol
+- alcohol

 - illegal drugs

 - stolen items

+- any article that the member of staff reasonably suspects has been, or is likely to be used

+- to commit an offence, or

+- to cause personal injury to, or damage to property of; any person (including the child).

 - tobacco and cigarette papers

+- e-cigarettes or vapes

 - fireworks

-- pornographic images;
+- pornographic images

-- any article that a member of staff reasonably suspects has been, or is likely to be used: to commit an offence; or to cause personal injury to, or damage to the property of, any person (including the child)
+- weapons

-1 As identified in the academy behaviour policy in accordance with the School Behaviour (Determination and Publicising of Measures in Academies) Regulations 2012
+&lt;sup>1 As identified in the academy behaviour policy in accordance with the School Behaviour (Determination and Publicising of Measures in Academies) Regulations 2012

-3.2.2.
-Children must not have these items in their possession on academy premises at any time when they are under the lawful charge and control of the academy staff e.g. external visits/trips.
+- Lighters and Vapes - 3.2.2.
+Children must not have these items in their possession on academy premises at any time when they are under the lawful charge and control of the academy staff e.g., external visits/trips.